djBo/IO65/README.md

-# IO65
+## IO/65
-IO/65, a modular hardware platform for the 6502
+A modular hardware platform for the 6502.